achyutha526/learnSpring/spring.md

 - @Component - denotes that Spring needs to create and manage the life cycle of the Bean (class)
 - @Autowired
     - Denotes that the object will be created by Spring and injected.
 By default spring uses autowire by Type.
+    - No need to provide constructor or setter to autowire the bean.
+Spring uses default setter injection to Autowire the bean.
     - We can also use combination of both Bean type and name for autowiring in case of conflicts (both beans implementing same interface)
 ```java
 @Component